IansGithubAcc/Thesis/Statistcal analysis/README.md

 * Preliminary dependency analyses
 * Estimation of 2 variable join exeedance curves
 * Estimation of likeliest value for secondary variables

+## Extra files:
+Some extra Ipython files have been addes which were used for downloading and interpeting reanalysed ERA5 data.